Best Anti-Ransomware Programs in 2026: Expert Tested

 intego.com

-Intego provides top-notch ransomware protection for Mac products.
+Intego ONE provides top-notch ransomware protection for Mac products.
 It’s one of the few antiviruses to improve on Mac’s native antivirus program, and it includes a flawless malware scanner (which had a consistent 100% ransomware detection rating) and a comprehensive set of cybersecurity tools.

 Bottom Line:

-Read the full Intego review
+Read the full Intego ONE review

 Bonus.
 Avira — Comprehensive Ransomware Security (With the Best Free Antivirus Plan)